AdventHealth Porter: Sterilization breach and aftermath

 On February 21, 2018, the Colorado Department of Public Health and Environment was told of a sterilization breach at Porter Adventist Hospital.
 The following day they did a survey of the infection control practices at the hospital.
 The Joint Commission visited the hospital in February after hearing complaints at the hospital.
 On April 3, the Colorado Department of Public Health and Environment did a second survey after hearing about inadequately cleaned surgical equipment.

 On April 4, the Colorado Department of Public Health and Environment announced to the public that at Porter Adventist Hospital they were investigating a sterilization breach.
 On the same day as the announcement the hospital mailed 5,800 letters to patients who were put at risk from July 21, 2016, to February 20, 2018.
 Later it was extended to April 5.
 During that time period patients who had orthopedic surgery were put at risk of Hepatitis B, Hepatitis C and HIV.
 During its investigation the Colorado Department of Public Health and Environment found out that the hospital knew that patients were getting infections as early as 2017.

 On April 5, Porter Adventist Hospital canceled almost all of its surgeries.
 On April 6, the hospital offered patients testing for blood diseases.
-On the same day Porter Adventist Hospital suspended all surgeries until the Colorado Department of Public Health and Environment considered it safe to reopen all operating rooms.
+On the same day Porter Adventist Hospital suspended all surgeries until the Colorado Department of Public Health and Environment considered it safe to reopen all operating theaters.

 On April 11, the Colorado Department of Public Health and Environment found some patients had surgical site infections.
 The next day Porter Adventist Hospital resumed some of its surgeries.